 What is Psychological Therapy?

-Psychotherapy is a type of collaborative treatment that is based on a relationship between an individual and a therapist/ counsellor.
-Grounded in open communication it gives you an environment that is supportive in which you can openly talk with someone who in neutral and non-judgmental.
+Psychotherapy is a type of collaborative treatment based on a relationship between an individual and a therapist/ counsellor.
+Grounded in open communication, it gives you an environment that is supportive, in which you can openly talk with someone who is neutral and nonjudgmental.
 Together, you and the therapist work to recognise and alter the behaviour and thought patterns that are preventing you from feeling your best.

-A counsellor uses psychotherapy to help people of any age work through their problems in order to live a healthier, happier, and more productive life.
-This is done by using a scientifically validated procedure, which includes CBT, interpersonal, and other types of talk therapy, to help people create more effective healthier behaviours and habits.
+A counsellor uses psychotherapy to help people of any age work through their problems and live healthier, happier, and more productive lives.
+This is done by using a scientifically validated procedure, which includes CBT, interpersonal, and other types of talk therapy, to help people create more effective, healthier behaviours and habits.

 After you have completed therapy, you’ll not only have worked through the problem that initially brought you in, but you will have developed new skills that will allow you to better cope with future challenges.